zoeyj3/2216_documentation/docs/general-operations.md

 ## Share a file
 Draw.io provides a collaboration feature that allows you to work on diagrams with others.
 This section will introduce 2 ways to invite co-workers: by sending invitation via email or sharing the link.

+!!!
+Note "This section is designed for Chrome browser"

+      If you are using Firefox or Microsoft Edge, the steps may differ slightly.
+Please refer to Google Drive documentation for instructions.

 ### Via email ###